 Several conditions may lead to knots, lumps, bumps, or nodules behind your ears.
-In order of likelihood, these conditions include:
+In order of likelihood, they are:

 Many bacterial and viral infections can cause swelling in and around your neck and face.
 Two such infections are strep throat and infectious mononucleosis (Epstein-Barr virus).
-Other conditions, such as HIV/AIDS, measles, and chickenpox can also cause swelling in and around the neck and face.
+Other conditions can also cause swelling in and around the neck and face.
+They include:

 If you develop an ear infection and don’t get treatment, you may develop a more serious infection of the ear called mastoiditis.
 This infection develops in the bony protrusion behind the ear, which is called the mastoid.
 It may cause pus-filled cysts to develop.
 In turn, you may feel those as lumps or knots behind your ear.

 Lymphadenopathy begins in your lymph nodes.
 Lymph nodes are tiny, organ-like structures that are present throughout your body.
-This includes under your arms, in your neck, in your pelvis, and behind the ears.
+This includes under your arms, in your neck, in your pelvis, and behind your ears.
 From time to time, your lymph nodes will swell.
 In many cases, the swelling is the result of an infection.
 As the number of infection-fighting cells grows, they will begin to build up in the lymph nodes.
-As a result, the lymph nodes will begin to swell.
-Swollen lymph nodes are commonly due to infection, inflammation, or cancer.
+Swollen lymph nodes are commonly caused by infection, inflammation, or cancer.

 Acne is a common skin condition that occurs when hair follicles in the skin become clogged.
-Dead skin cells and oil can clog the follicles.
-As a result, pimples and bumps may develop.
-In some cases, these bumps will grow to be large, solid bumps that can be painful.
+Dead skin cells and oil can clog the follicles and then pimples and bumps may develop.
+In certain cases, these bumps will grow to be large, solid, and sometimes painful.

 A lipoma is a fatty lump that develops between the layers of your skin.
 A lipoma can develop anywhere on your body, and it’s almost always completely harmless.
-Lipomas are not always detectable from the skin’s surface, but the larger they grow, the more likely it is that you will be able to feel them with your hand.
+Lipomas are not always detectable from the skin’s surface, but as they grow larger, it’s more likely that you’ll be able to feel them with your hand.

 If you have a history of acne, it may be easy for you to diagnose a lump or bump behind your ear as a pimple.
-But for other people, figuring out what is causing the raised area may be trickier.
+But for other people, figuring out what’s causing the raised area may be trickier.

 How to self-check

 If the lump is problematic, causing you pain or discomfort, or associated with other symptoms, make an appointment with your doctor.
-A quick physical inspection of the area and a general checkup can usually tell your doctor exactly what is happening behind your ear.
+A quick physical inspection of the area and a general checkup can usually help your doctor figure out exactly what is happening behind your ear.

-Based on what your doctor finds, they may suggest leaving the lump to resolve on its own, or they may suggest any number of treatments, from medicine to surgery.
+Based on what your doctor finds, he or she may suggest leaving the lump to resolve on its own, or your doctor may suggest any number of treatments, from medicine to surgery.

-Rest assured, however, that lumps behind the ear are usually not harmful.
-Together with your doctor, you can find the best way to eliminate the lump and possibly prevent future problems.
+Lumps behind the ear usually aren’t harmful.
+Together with your doctor, you can find the best way to eliminate the lump and prevent future problems.